platformbuilds/mirador-core/docs/schema-api-migration-guide.md

 # Schema API Migration Guide

-This guide documents the completed migration from separate schema APIs to the unified schema API where KPIs serve as the central schema definitions.
+This guide documents the completed migration from separate schema APIs to the unified KPI Management APIs where KPIs serve as the central schema definitions.

 ## Migration Status: ✅ COMPLETE

-The migration from legacy schema APIs to the unified schema API has been completed.
-All legacy endpoints have been removed and only the unified API is now available.
+The migration from legacy schema APIs to the unified KPI Management APIs has been completed.
+All legacy schema endpoints have been removed and only the KPI APIs are now available.

 ## API Changes